 Step #7: Shipment

-Once your order has been picked and packed, it goes on to shipment.
+Once your order has been picked and packed, it moves into the shipping department.

 - Shipping is done as expeditiously as possible (distribution speed!)

 - Spectra reaches 182 million in the U.S. with a 2-day ground service.
 27 million in the U.S. is reachable in just one day!
 Our average delivery time in the U.S. is about 2.47 days.
-We are located halfway between New York City and Miami.
-This makes us a prime location for quick shipping.
+We are located halfway between New York City and Miami and this makes us a prime location for reaching your customers rapidly.

 Various methods of shipping are utilized.
 This enables us to ship your product in the most efficient, economical, and timely manner.
 Having the right technology in place enables us to quickly find the best shipment method.

-Location of a fulfillment service plays a big role in how quickly your business customer receives their order.
-It isn’t logical or economical for you to have a fulfillment service on the west coast when the bulk of your customers are out towards the eastern region of the U.S.
+Location of a fulfillment service provider plays a big role in how quickly your business customer receives their order.
+It isn’t logical or economical for you to have a fulfillment service provider on the west coast when the bulk of your customers are located in the eastern region of the U.S.